Why Is Lakshmi Puja Celebrated on Diwali

 • Learn how to align your home, rituals, and personal energy for maximum blessings

-Elevate your Diwali worship with clarity, devotion, and guidance.
-May this Lakshmi Puja usher in a year filled with light, abundance, and divine grace.
+Celebrate Diwali and Lakshmi Puja with clarity, devotion, and guidance.
+May this Lakshmi Puja bring light, abundance, and divine grace in your life.